floridop/MNXB11-fairytale/fairytale.md

 In a faraway future, in a distant land
 lives the *Squonk*

-The average Squonk is 7 meters tall and screams loud.
 Many people think Squonks do not exist!
 But they do.